MASS CENTRAL RAIL TRAIL; NORWOTTUCK BRANCH

 Note;

-If you go north up Route 116, you can check out
+If you travel North, up Route 116, you can check out

-At 7.7 miles you cross two bridges over the Fort
+and at 7.7 miles, you cross two bridges over the Fort

 River and East St. The trail is fairly level again.
 You pass through